ibuybooks/haidut-collected-works/README.md

 **Haidut Collected Works**
 *A Comprehensive Collection of Haidut's Forum Posts, Replies, and Articles.*

 This project is a high-quality LuaLaTeX compilation of Haidut's work, posted on the Ray Peat Forum from 2013 to 2024.
-Each article presented includes the main content, as well as the replies to which Haidut responded, any included or referenced figures, and the references.
+Each article presented includes the main content, as well as the replies to which Haidut responded, any included or cited figures, and the references.
 The articles are compiled on a yearly basis, and there are twelve volumes in total.

 <h3>📏 Improvements:</h3>